 - The submission has to include a photo of the outfit as well as the inspiration image.

 I’m seriously excited to get started.
-As well as being a really cool dress, it’ll be a wonderful addition to my Dressing Consciously wardrobe ready for 2017!
+As well as being a really cool dress, it’ll be a wonderful addition to my ongoing Dressing Consciously wardrobe!
 (You can check out that post here.)

 Other Inspiration Options